 Select the Paint Brush tool in the tool bar.
 You can also use the shortcut ‘P’.
 Use a soft-edged brush for best results.

-Set its colour to black and start painting around the edges of the waterfall.
+Set its color to black and start painting around the edges of the waterfall.
 This will erase parts of the blur effect.

 If you erased too much, you can bring it back by painting with white.